ChromeUniverse/luccanotes/README.md

 npm i
 ```
 - Register new OAuth2 apps with Google and Discord.
 See [NextAuth docs on Authentication Providers](https://next-auth.js.org/providers/) for more information.
-- Create a new `.env` file by copying nad pasting `.env.example`, then populate it with your environment variables, including Prisma connection string, OAuth2 credentials and NextAuth secret.
+- Create a new `.env` file by copying and pasting `.env.example`, then populate it with your environment variables, including Prisma connection string, OAuth2 credentials and NextAuth secret.
 - Create a new PostgreSQL database for this app and push the Prisma schema.
 ```
 npx prisma db push